galaxyproject/training-material/RNA-Seq/tutorials/srna-seq.md

 >    >    </details>
 >    {: .question}
 >
-> 1. **FASTQ Groomer** :wrench:: Run `FASTQ Groomer` on the FASTQ read files to convert the quality scored from Illumina 1.5 encoding to Sanger/Illumina 1.9 encoding using the following parameters:
+> 1. **FASTQ Groomer** :wrench:: Run `FASTQ Groomer` on the FASTQ read files to convert the quality scores from Illumina 1.5 to Sanger/Illumina 1.9 encoding using the following parameters:
 >    - **File to groom**: Click the "Dataset collection" tab and then select the control sRNA-seq dataset
 >    - **Input FASTQ quality scores type**: Illumina 1.3-1.7
+>    - Repeat for the *klp10A* RNAi dataset collection
 >
 >    ![](../images/image.png)